 Here are just a few of the websites we recommend you check out…

-When it comes to advertising your property, Airbnb is an obvious place to start.
+When advertising short-term let properties, Airbnb is an obvious place to start.
 Well-known, with plenty of traffic, it was specifically set up to connect landlords with rooms to spare with travellers looking for a unique place to stay.
-It certainly has lots to offer you, including full control over your availability, prices, house rules, and how you interact with guests, and leaves check-in times entirely at your discretion.
+It certainly has lots to offer you, including full control over your availability, prices, house rules, and how you interact with guests and leaves check-in times entirely at your discretion.
 It’s also incredibly easy to use – you simply set up a listing, welcome guests, and get paid through a secure system at the end of it.
 Best of all, the company will deduct only 3% from the total amount you earn, in the way of a very competitive service fee.

-TripAdvisor is similarly well recognised, and has plenty of people visiting it to see what’s available each and every day.
+TripAdvisor is well recognised and has plenty of people visiting it to see what’s available daily.
 This makes it a great place to list a home or room for let.
-With the largest travel community in the world frequently checking it out, it really is a good place to earn money easily, and has the added boons of no upfront fees nor contract.
+With the world’s largest travel community frequently checking out, it is a good place to earn money quickly and has the added boons of no upfront fees or contracts.
 Like Airbnb, the site will take just 3% of your total profit as a booking fee, making it a highly attractive prospect for landlords like yourself.

-House Trip advertises over 300,000 holiday homes from around the world, making it another handy site on which to list your property.
+House Trip advertises over 300,000 holiday homes worldwide, making it another handy site on which to list your property.
 Essentially just another arm of TripAdvisor, it charges the same 3% fee as its parent company and has many of the same advantages.
 However, as it’s slightly more specialised than the former, it might still be worth placing an additional ad here.

-OwnersDirect has an astonishing 775,000 holiday homes advertised on it, so perhaps yours deserves its place among them?
-Allowing you to easily input your details into its database, it will ensure that your property is viewed by travellers in 190 different countries across over 50 dedicated sites.
-Giving you the option to control prices, availability, and who stays in your property, there’s little to dislike about it, and it arguably has the best in-class booking tools on the internet.
+OwnersDirect has an astonishing 775,000-holiday home advertised on it, so perhaps yours deserves its place among them?
+Allowing you to input your details into its database easily, it will ensure that travellers view your property in 190 different countries across over 50 dedicated sites.
+Giving you the option to control prices, availability, and who stays in your property, there’s little to dislike about it, and it arguably has the best-in-class booking tools on the internet.

 Wimdu is another popular place to advertise a short-term let.
-With over 350,000 apartments and holiday homes on site, it gives hosts the opportunity to earn around 900 euro per month on average simply through letting their empty property, and is quick to pay up too.
-Automatically transferring your profits into your account within 24 hours of your guests arriving and having checked in, we would certainly recommend that you give it a try if you’re hoping to increase exposure.
+With over 350,000 apartments and holiday homes on-site, it allows hosts to earn around 900 euros per month on average simply by letting their empty property and is quick to pay up too.
+Automatically transferring your profits into your account within 24 hours of your guests arriving and checking in, we recommend you give it a try if you’re hoping to increase exposure.

-Making advertising your property easy, this plethora of handy websites can be utilised to make your profits soar.
-Be sure to include your short-term let among their listings today, you may also wish to consider smaller specialist sites for city rentals such as Only-apartments.
+Making advertising your short-term let properties easy, this plethora of handy websites can be utilised to make your profits soar.
+Be sure to include your short-term let among their listings today; you may also wish to consider smaller specialist sites for city rentals such as Only-apartments.

 Alternatively, you could opt to contact a reputable property management company like our own and have them do all the hard work for you.